swcarpentry/git-novice/_episodes/06-ignore.md

 >
 > > ## Solution
 > >
-> > As with most programming solutions, there are a few ways that you
+> > As with most programming issues, there are a few ways that you
 > > could solve this.
 If you only want to ignore the contents of
 > > `results/plots`, you can change your `.gitignore` to ignore
 > > only the `/plots/` subfolder by adding the following line to